Chunyu-Lin-bjtu/autoware-wiki/Calibration(EN).md

 3.6　The upper-left Camera Image Panel displays the current camera image.<br>
 　　　Adjust the image position so that the checkerboard is at the center of the panel.<br>
-　　　Confirm that the checkerboard is a near-center-lower-front pose, otherwise release ROSBAG Pause<br>
+　　　Confirm that the checkerboard is a near-center-lower-front pose, otherwise release<br>
-　　　and Pause again in the near-center-lower-front.<br>
+　　　ROSBAG Pause and Pause again in the near-center-lower-front.<br>
 　　　*The operation on the Camera Image Panel is as follows.<br>
 　　　　- With the scrollbar or the cursor keys, the image moves vertically and horizontally.<br>
-　　　　- With the mouse wheel, the image moves up and down。
+　　　　- With the mouse wheel, the image moves up and down.

 　　![fig. 3.6](https://github.com/CPFL/Autoware/wiki/images_Calibration/fig3_6.png)